Few-Shot Character Understanding in Movies as an Assessment to Meta-Learning of Theory-of-Mind: Conclusion

 \section{Conclusion}

-Inspired by the fact that human can quickly infer the mental states of fiction characters when seeing a new story, we present the problem to study machines' ability in meta-learning of ToM and a benchmark for its assessment.
-Our experiments and human study justifies the value of our benchmark, as (1) humans greatly outperforms existing meta-learning approaches on our benchmark with a $\sim$30\% margin; and (2) human inference largely require the knowledge of characters obtained from the stories they have seen before.
+Inspired by the fact that humans can quickly infer the mental states of fictional characters when seeing a new story, we present the problem of studying machines' ability in meta-learning of ToM and a benchmark for this assessment.
+Our experiments and human study justify the value of our benchmark, as (1) humans greatly outperform all the meta-learning approaches including the GPT-4 based ones on our dataset with a $\sim$20\% margin; (2) human solve our task largely with the knowledge about characters obtained from the stories they have read before; (3) our proposed ToMPro method demonstrates that our task benefits from the understanding of multiple ToM dimensions.
 Our work suggests the great value and potential for future study to fuel machines with ToM via meta-learning.